ul-mds/pprl/packages/pprl_core/README.md

 It is mostly backed by the [bitarray](https://github.com/ilanschnell/bitarray) package which implements memory-efficient arrays of bits in Python.
 This package is composed of several submodules which implement different aspects of performing PPRL.
+It is used by the [PPRL service package](https://github.com/ul-mds/pprl/tree/main/packages/pprl_service) under the hood to power its PPRL capabilities.

 # Bitarray primitives